joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-lines-and-curves.md

 drawing point, like the tip of a pen on a piece of paper.
 Wherever the drawing point is located, that is where the next drawing action will begin.
-Initially a Graphics object begins with its drawing point at the point 0, 0 in the coordinate space of the object on which it’s drawing.
+Initially a Graphics object begins with its drawing point at the point 0, 0 in the coordinate space of the object on which it's drawing.
 To start the drawing at a different point, you can first call the `moveTo()` method before calling one of the drawing methods.
 This is analogous to lifting the pen tip off of the paper and moving it to a new position.